 Scholars must take at least four courses with an international theme.

 Graduation with Leadership Distinction

-Global Scholars should pursue Gradition with Leadership Distinction, with a pathway of their choice.
-USC Connect staff are available for one-on-one advising sessions regarding GLD pathways and requirements.
+Global Scholars should pursue Gradition with Leadership Distinction (GLD), with a pathway of their choice.
+The staff at The Center for Integrative and Experiential Learning are available for one-on-one advising sessions regarding GLD pathways and requirements.

 Engagement with the Maxcy Community